springload/awesome-wagtail/README.md

 ### Videos

-- [Wagtail screencasts: Creating and displaying pages in Wagtail ](https://www.youtube.com/watch?v=o_dFgr8HZYU) - This video will show you how to create and display pages using the Wagtail CMS.
+- [Wagtail screencasts: Creating and displaying pages in Wagtail](https://www.youtube.com/watch?v=o_dFgr8HZYU) - This video will show you how to create and display pages using the Wagtail CMS.

 ### Showcases